 The benefits of Astaxanthin supplements don’t end at the joints and skin.
 Research has suggested that Astaxanthin’s anti-inflammatory capabilities may also prevent heart disease, boost the immune system, combat cancer, and improve memory and cognitive function.

 Because Astaxanthin is a fat-soluble carotenoid, it’s a good idea to take supplements with some healthy fats in order to ensure proper absorption in the body.
 For example, you may want to take Astaxanthin with coconut oil, olive oil or avocado.

-BioBalance Astaxanthin provides 4mg of Astaxanthin per softgel, naturally sourced from Haematococcus pluvialis algae grown right here in New Zealand.
+BioBalance Astaxanthin provides 4mg of Astaxanthin per softgel, naturally sourced from Haematococcus pluvialis algae.
 It is available for secure order from our online shop.

 We’d Love Your Feedback

 Have you tried an Astaxanthin supplement?

 What benefits were you hoping for and did you experience them?